aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

     'store' => env('SESSION_STORE', 'session'),
 ```

-Now we are telling the framework to override the `session` cache store with the session connection setting in the session.php file.
+Now we are configuring the framework to use the `session` cache store instead of the (hard coded in the framework) `redis` store.

+The framework will now override the `session` cache store connection setting with the `session` connection that we configured in the `config/session.php` file in steps 7 and 8.

 ## The session lifetime